 An ultrasound biopsy is a procedure that uses real-time images to remove a small amount of tissue for examination to help confirm diagnosis.
 Ultrasound imaging allows for accurate placement of the needle by locating the best place to take a tissue sample.
-The most common ultrasound biopsies performed are thyroid and prostate.
+The most common ultrasound biopsies performed are lymph node, thyroid and prostate.

 Follow the instructions given by your healthcare provider.